egecan12/website-change-tracker/README.md

 - Monitor specific changes on a webpage
 - Send notifications via email and SMS when changes are detected
-- Show records on a spreadsheet
+- Show history records on a spreadsheet

 ## Prerequisites